karlkoorna/tweaky/README.md

 ## Known issues

-* Disabling a tweak reverts to Windows' factory setting.
+* Disabling a tweak reverts to a defined (not previous) setting.
 * Unsortable columns.